-If you are concerned about a struggling reader and want to improve their reading, this article contains excellent tips for teaching struggling readers.
-But before trying to implement the solutions, first understand how the struggle looks like when the reader reads or attempts to read.
+If you have a struggling reader and want to improve their reading, this article contains excellent tips for teaching struggling readers.
+But before trying to implement the solutions, first understand what the struggle looks like when the reader reads or attempts to read.

 As a parent, you know that learning and reading are not easy and exciting tasks for every child.
 Parents and teachers usually search for particular tools, strategies, and resources to help struggling kids read and learn.
 It can be scary when you notice that your child is a struggling reader.

 I’ve taught children who struggled a lot with spelling and reading, so I know the grind.

 A struggling reader works harder to read and understand text than children at the same level.
 The reasons can be different.
 They might have a diagnosed problem like dysgraphia, dyslexia, or auditory processing disorder or have physical disabilities that affect hearing, sight, or coordination.

 The most common reason for a child struggling with reading is that they have not yet been taught in the most understandable way that works for them.
 For instance, they might need more instruction and practice with the logic and structure of a phonetic approach to read letters, words, phonics, and phrases, but he is being taught with an overall language approach.